AscendXYZ/documentation/articles/Create User and Susbscription.md

-We support either signup with linkedIn (external accounts) or creating your own username and password (we will refer to this as a local account).
-Visiting https://portal.ascend.xyz you will be presented with either of the two above screens, depending on if you have successful signed in before.
+We support either signup with LinkedIn (external accounts) or creating your own username and password (we will refer to this as a local account).
+Visiting https://portal.ascend.xyz you will be presented with either of the two above screens, depending on if you have successfully signed in before.

 ## LinkedIn
-For using your LinkedIn account please navigate to https://portal.ascend.xyz and click the linkedIn Icon, this will take you to linkedIn where you are asked to give consent and when coming back to the sign up formula, we have pre-filled it with the information we could get from linkedIn as seen in the image here:
+For using your LinkedIn account please navigate to https://portal.ascend.xyz and click the LinkedIn icon, this will take you to LinkedIn where you are asked to give consent and when coming back to the sign up formula, we have pre-filled it with the information we could get from linkedIn as seen in the image here:

 ![LinkedInStep1](../images/signup_linkedin_step1.png)